ZeynepIlkay/reservationDesktopApp/README.md

 1. Clone this project:

-git clone project-repo-url
+git clone "project-repo-url"

 2. Navigate to the project directory:

-cd project-directory
+cd "project-directory"